-The adaptogenic and immune supportive actions of Saw Palmetto may help support the both the male and female body through times of high stress: adrenal fatigue, IVF preparation, fatigue, weakness, fatigue, weakened reproductive system function.
+The adaptogenic and immune-supportive actions of Saw Palmetto may help support the male and female body through times of high stress: adrenal fatigue, IVF preparation, fatigue, weakness, fatigue, and weakened reproductive system function.
 Signs of this in men may be impotence, low sperm count, and hormonal imbalance.
 In women this may present as irregular cycles, hormonal imbalance, ovarian cysts, PCOS, or any situation where uterine stagnation is present.
 Many people who have taken Saw Palmetto long-term have reported improvement in energy and sense of wellbeing.
 Many case studies, no matter what the problem was, when Saw Palmetto was used, the men had all reported being in a “better mood.”
-Saw Palmetto alone cannot solve stress problems, other stress reduction techniques should be implemented as well.
+Saw Palmetto alone cannot solve stress problems; other stress reduction techniques should be implemented as well.

 Polycystic Ovary Syndrome (PCOS)

 Women with PCOS usually have high levels of estrogen and low levels of progesterone; known as estrogen dominance.
 This may cause uterine hypertrophy, also known as endometrial hyperplasia.
 Excessive levels of estrogen may cause excessive cell proliferation of the endometrium.
 The endometrium is the innermost layer of the uterus.
 Saw Palmetto is strengthening for the body tissues, aiding in proper formation and function of the uterine cells.